HarbourHeading/KVM-GPU-Passthrough/README.md

 spice://localhost:5900    # If the server has a GUI, it can connect to the installer from the same machine
 ```

-If you are making a remote connection, you will need to temporarily configure the KVM to listen for connections from elsewhere. run `virsh edit <name>` and change:
+If you are making a remote connection, you will need to temporarily configure the KVM to listen for connections from elsewhere. run `virsh edit <guestname>` and change:

 ```
     <graphics type='spice' autoport='yes'>